 Scientists at Trinity College Dublin have made a major breakthrough with important implications for sufferers of the eye disease Age-Related Macular Degeneration (AMD), which can cause central blindness in sufferers.

-The scientists found that a component of the immune system, 'IL-18', acts as a guardian of eyesight by suppressing the production of damaging behind the retina at the back of the eye.
+The scientists found that a component of the immune system, 'IL-18', acts as a guardian of eyesight by suppressing the production of damaging blood vessels behind the retina at the back of the eye.
 In addition, in pre-clinical models, it was shown that 'IL-18' can be administered in a non-invasive way, which could represent a major improvement on the current therapeutic options that are open to patients.

 AMD is one of the most common forms of blindness in the aging population.
 The disease involves a loss of central vision, such that people suffering at advanced stages are unable to read, watch TV, drive, or use computers.